mehrandvd/general-stack/stack-backend.md

 ### Easy to learn
 As C# is a modern language (designed after benchmarking lots of languages), it is well-formed in many aspects.
 Being a well-formed language, makes C# easy to learn.
 Most of the time, studying a C# book excites any student or developer.
-In CS Inernship program which we train C# developers, there are lots of interns coming from other languages like JavaScript, Java and Python.
+In CS Internship program which we train C# developers, there are lots of interns coming from other languages like JavaScript, Java and Python.
 If you follow [#cs_internship on Twitter](https://twitter.com/hashtag/cs_internship) and [#cs_internship on LinkedIn](https://www.linkedin.com/feed/hashtag/?keywords=%23cs_internship) you can see how they are excited about learning C# and its fantastic features.

 ### Roslyn: The unique magic of C#
 _[Issue #4: How Roslyn makes C# unreachable for other languages]_